website watertownhistory.org

 class under the auspices of the ladies of the Concordia society and the

 instructor, Paul Thom.
-The class is composed
+The class is

-different dances.
-The young folks had
+the different dances.
+The young folks

-possession of the floor until 10 o'clock, after which a general hop was
+had possession of the floor until 10 o'clock, after which a general hop was

 indulged in by the large company present.